 - if other adults will also be in the house

 - who the childminder would call in an emergency

 - about sleep, potty-training and setting boundaries on behaviour, it's important to agree the approach for your child

 - how the childminder fits in household work when they're looking after your child, including shopping or taking other children to school

 - the costs, hours, holiday pay and other conditions

 - for their last inspection report

 You can also ask the local Early Years Team for the last inspection report.

 Family Support NI

 Family Support NI holds the public register of all registered and approved childcare providers in Northern Ireland.
-You can use their website to search for registered and approved childcare providers in your area.
+To search for registered and approved childcare providers in your area, go to: